justinguyduncan/capstone/features_list.md

  # MVP List

-Beam is a youtube Clone that is geared toward gaming and (hopefully streaming)
+GamerSquare is a youtube Clone that is geared toward gaming and (hopefully streaming)

 ## Users(Full)